-The Instance Rate per Min (Realtime Data) section provides information about the execution rate of the Mediator instances per minute.
+The Instance Rate per Min (Realtime Data) section provides information about the execution rate of the Oracle Mediator instances per minute.
 This section displays a graph that shows real-time data for successful, faulted, and incoming instances in the last five minutes.

-You can have a tabular view of the instance rate for last five minutes by clicking Table View.
+You can view the instance rate for last five minutes in tabular form by clicking Table View.